 Figure 1: Overview of our proposed designed convolution blocks to simulate the behaviour of swin transformers.
 We leverage depthwise convolution and pointwise scaling to adapt large receptive field and enrich the features through widening independent channels.
 We further compare different backbones of volumetric ConvNets and Swin Transformer block architecture.
 The yellow dotted line demonstrates the differences in spatial position of widening feature channels in the network bottleneck.

-transformer-based volumetric segmentation frameworks still require lengthy training time and are accompanied by high computational complexity associated with extracting features at multi-scale levels Xie et al. (2021); Shamshad et al. (2022).
+levels Xie et al. (2021); Shamshad et al. (2022).
 Therefore, such limitations motivate us to rethink if ConvNets can emulate transformer behavior to demonstrate efficient feature extraction.

 2.2 Depthwise convolution based Segmentation